The application is closed.

-For this pilot program, only 1,000 participants would be randomly selected.
-Our researchers have now completed that process.
-Anyone who has not been contacted by the project team and participated in an onboarding process was not selected to receive the $1,000 monthly payments.
+For this pilot program, only 1,000 participants were randomly selected.
+Anyone who was not contacted by the project team and participated in an onboarding process was not selected to receive the $1,000 monthly payments.
 Breathe is a pilot program which we hope will usher in something more expansive in the future that will serve more people in Los Angeles County.

 There is a national movement happening to understand and address the real need in our community.
 This program is just the first step in the County’s determination to address poverty (the County has adopted a strategic plan for alleviating poverty that it is starting to implement, that focuses on the kinds of needs that were shared by applicants throughout the application process).